 Can you remember when you saw a rainbow as a kid and it brought you great joy?

 That’s because the colours stir something inside of us.

-Perhaps the happiest and most cheerful colour is YELLOW (and orange).
+The happiest and most cheerful colour is YELLOW (and orange).
 It is associated with joy, energy, produces a warming effect, stimulates mental attention and grabs attention (think New York Taxi cabs).
-If you wanted a happy home, then decorating it all yellow, should create that for you.
+If you wanted a happy home, then decorating it entirely yellow, should create that for you.
 But would it?
-Perhaps you don’t like yellow, perhaps the thought of yellow walls brings horror to you.
+Perhaps, you don’t like yellow, perhaps the thought of yellow walls brings horror to you.

 See what I mean about it being personal?